 If German beer is your thing, then head to Hops Brewery & Craft Beer Garden (St. 228), a stylish microbrewery with a beer garden & grill, a restaurant, an art lounge and a sports bar with high-end billiard tables and electronic darts.
 The brewing ingredients are 100% natural, imported from Germany, and their beer is produced following the highest German brewing standards.

-Lovers of craft beer should also seek out The Box Office, behind the royal palace on St. 244, which offers no less than six locally-made brews as well as a popular quiz night every Wednesday.
+Lovers of craft beer should also seek out The Box Office, behind the royal palace on St. 244, which offers no less than six locally-made brews.
+There’s a popular quiz night every Wednesday as well as occasional comedy nights.

 KWest (Sisowath Quay) boasts a lively bar scene during the evenings with its ideal Riverside location adding to its popularity.
 The expert bar team is renowned for mixing delicious cocktails and there’s a varied selection of wines.